orbitalquark/textadept/doc/04_WorkingWithFiles.md

 Individual files have three configurable settings: indentation, line endings, and encoding.
 Indentation consists of an indentation character and an indentation size.
-Line endings are characters that separate lines.
-File encoding determines how text characters are displayed.
+Line endings are the characters that separate lines.
+File encoding specifies how to display text characters.
 Textadept shows these settings in the buffer status statusbar.

 ![Document Statusbar](images/docstatusbar.png)

 #### Indentation

-Usually, [language modules][] or [user settings][] dictate the buffer's indentation setting.
+Normally, a [language module][] or the [user settings][] dictate a buffer's indentation settings.
 By default, indentation is 2 spaces.
 Pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX | `M-T` or `M-S-T` in curses) manually toggles between using tabs and spaces, although this only affects future indentation.
 Existing indentation remains unchanged. `Ctrl+Alt+I` (`^I` | `M-I`)